dart-lang/sdk/docs/language/informal/instantiate-to-bound.md

 infer the omitted type arguments, e.g., for `List xs = [];`.*

-*When type inference is providing actual type arguments for a term _G_ on the form `qualified` which denotes a generic class, instantiate to bound may be used to provide the value for type arguments where no information is available for inferring such an actual type argument.
+*When type inference is providing actual type arguments for a term _G_ on the form `typeName` which denotes a generic class or a parameterized type alias, instantiate to bound may be used to provide the value for type arguments where no information is available for inferring such an actual type argument.
 This document does not specify how inference interacts with instantiate to bound, that will be specified as part of the specification of inference.
 We will hence proceed to specify instantiate to bound as it applies to a type argument list which is omitted, such that a value for all the actual type arguments must be computed.*

-Let _T_ be a `qualified` term which denotes a generic class _G_ (*so _T_ is a raw type*), let _F<sub>1</sub> ..
+Let _T_ be a `typeName` term which denotes a generic class or generic type alias _G_ (*so _T_ is a raw type*), let _F<sub>1</sub> ..
 F<sub>k</sub>_ be the formal type parameter declarations in the declaration of _G_, with type parameters _X<sub>1</sub> ..
 X<sub>k</sub>_ and bounds _B<sub>1</sub>
 ..
 B<sub>k</sub>_ with types _T<sub>1</sub> ..
 T<sub>k</sub>_.
 For _i_ in